Athletic skills in tennis

-If you’ve been enjoying Wimbledon in the last few days, you’ll have noticed that tennis requires an amazing combination of athletic skills: agility, strength, balance, co-ordination, a focused mind, stamina… and the list goes on.
+If you’ve been enjoying Wimbledon in the last few days, you’ll have noticed that tennis requires an amazing combination of athletic skills.
+Agility, strength, balance, co-ordination, a focused mind, stamina, peak performance… and the list goes on.

 You might be interested to find out that as far back as 1990, research was being conducted to examine the benefits of floatation on tennis.

-Since that time, floatation has been used by many different types of athletes – find out more here.
+Since that time, floatation has been used by many different types of athletes for sports rehabilitation, recovery and visualisation.